-These affidavits may be written or oral, and presented in person, via the telephone, by fax, or even e-mail.11 They also must contain the facts that establish the grounds for the application or the probable cause for believing that they exist.12
+These affidavits may be written or oral, and presented in person, via the telephone, by fax, or even e-mail.11 They also must contain the facts that establish the grounds for the application or the probable cause for believing that they exist.

 Police routinely rely on information provided by informants.
 Informants are individuals who provide information about people, organizations, or activities to the police without the consent of those people or organizations.

-That said, the judge must be informed of some of the facts that led the informant to his/her conclusion that there is alleged criminal activity.13 A mere opinion that a person or property is involved in a crime is therefore insufficient without evidence to support it.
+That said, the judge must be informed of some of the facts that led the informant to their conclusion that there is alleged criminal activity.13 A mere opinion that a person or property is involved in a crime is therefore insufficient without evidence to support it.

 - the identity of the informer,